-An Agile approach like Scrum provides you with recommendations on how to analyze your performance across different Sprints and how to use this to predict how much you and your team will be able to tackle in the future.
+An Agile approach like Scrum provides you with recommendations on analyzing your performance across different Sprints and how to use it to predict how much you and your team will tackle in the future.

-The important thing to keep in mind is that you should always inspect your predictions and only take them as guidelines.
-Agile is not about making plans for months in advance or trying to come up with nifty little timeboxes that you can use indiscriminately.
+The critical thing to keep in mind is that you should always inspect your predictions and only take them as guidelines.
+Agile is not about making plans for months in advance or trying to develop nifty little timeboxes that you can use indiscriminately.

 Building a Strong Team

-Agile software development has traditionally acknowledged that teams make software and much of it revolves around supporting those teams.
+Agile software development has traditionally acknowledged that teams make software and revolves around supporting those teams.
 In Agile, teams are usually self-organized and own their product together instead of a group of individuals.
 They are also encouraged to be transparent about their work and to share their knowledge.

 This can be extremely beneficial if you are not launching your e-commerce site on your own.

 If you wish to launch your e-commerce website as an Agile project, you will want to remember a few things about “managing” your team.